gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     818Sol    MW1 3242   1.130   0.170   2.960
     3.50000   3.50000   3.50000

-The molecules and ions have been placed randomly in space, and are therefore arranged in a quite unrealistic manner.
-This will be fixed during energy minimization.
+The molecules and ions have been placed randomly in space, and are therefore arranged in a rather unrealistic manner.
+For instance, molecules should be oriented away from ions based on their charge, which is not the case, as can be seen using VMD.
+This will be corrected during energy minimization, where the residues will be moved and rotated according to the forces exerted by their surroundings.

 .. figure:: figures/populate-box.png
     :alt: Gromacs configuration SO4 Na ions visualized with VMD